techpoty/learning_flutter/README.md

 # learning_flutter
 Flutter page source code

- Creating Music Player App Part 2,  Playing the songs and showing the control buttons, the playing song title, artwork,  seek bar , shuffle, repeat mode, skip to next & previous, play/pause buttons, etc
+ Creating Music Player App , showing all songs of the device in listiview,   Playing the songs and showing the control buttons, the playing song title, artwork,  seek bar , shuffle, repeat mode, skip to next & previous, play/pause buttons, etc

 These might be helpful